 Grief is a universal experience and affects circles of people around the person who has died who are faced with the ‘tasks’ of realising their loss.
 Offering support to people who are bereaved can help people to accept their loss and adapt to their new reality without their loved one.
 Bruce Rumbold and others studied the experience of bereaved care givers and identified opportunities for volunteer input into the post-bereavement period:

 While most bereaved people do not require professional counseling, all would benefit from appropriate information and compassion…Additionally, approximately one-third of the bereaved caregivers would benefit from opportunities to reflect upon their loss, which could be provided by trained volunteers and bereavement support groups.
-For them, a brochure or telephone call alone might not be sufficient, yet they do not require specialist intervention.In Huntir A (2016) Palliative Care Volunteer Services: Guidance for managers, Palliative Care NSW, Surry Hills, p22
+For them, a brochure or telephone call alone might not be sufficient, yet they do not require specialist intervention.In Bowman K & Huntir A (2017) Investigating Involvement in Bereavement Support by Palliative Care Volunteers, Palliative Care NSW, Surry Hills, p1

 Grief, loss and bereavement are common features associated with a terminal diagnosis, dying and death.
 Hence bereavement support is a feature of all specialist palliative care services in Australia.
 Bereavement support takes various forms and volunteers may be involved in different aspects of their organisation’s programmes.